 Yes, it is possible to over till a garden.
 Tilling too frequently – more than once a year – can damage root growth and disrupt the biome within the soil.
 Tilling while the soil is wet can also cause compaction.

 A good rule to follow is to till to a depth of 6-10 inches, depending on what you are planting.
 Very shallow plants like lettuce, cabbage or spinach only send their roots a few inches into the ground, while plants with deeper roots like potatoes, beets and carrots need more depth to grow.

-Get Ready to Enjoy the Best Rototillers of 2021
+Get Only the Best Rototillers of 2022

 We hope this guide has helped you find the right garden tiller for your yard, whether you are establishing a new garden, maintaining your vegetable garden or flowerbeds or maintaining your lawn.